 // 2023-11-03 // by Neon

 This story is part of a short series of stories originally written for paricipation in the Infinity Shattergrounds global campaign.
+The other story in this set can be found here.
 Special thanks to William Crites IV for writing the section depicting his ominous commander Nine.
 I just loved how terrifying and imposing that character is— what a great scene!

 Labyrinthine alleys of flickering holographic billboards glimmered in the light drizzle of rain.
 Night had fallen in the coastal city of Huaqiao, and the cover of darkness would lend itself well to the covert operation underway.